Jointly organized with the Workshop on Generative AI and Knowledge Graphs (GenAIK 2026)

 The workshop will recognize outstanding contributions through the following awards:

-We're looking for sponsorship partners and would love to explore how we can work together.
+We're continuously looking for more sponsorship partners and would love to explore how we can work together.
 If you're interested, get in touch with us to start the conversation.